Mac-Rsh/mr-library/README_EN.md

    Note:
    - Supports `MDK5` and `Eclipse`.
-   - If the `MDK` version is too early, the `GNU` configuration may fail.
+   - `MDK` uncompiled or too low a version can cause the 'GNU' configuration to fail.

 ## Configure Menu Options